Once your website begins to get traffic, you can sign up with one or more advertising platforms to start monetizing your visitors.

 Find Out More About Mediavine Here.

-The final best player in the ad network industry (and one of the highest paying) is AdThrive, one of the largest programmatic ad networks in the world.
+The final best player in the ad platform industry (and one of the highest paying) is AdThrive, one of the largest programmatic advertising platforms in the world.

 The challenge for newer online solopreneurs is that it’s very difficult to get accepted into AdThrive because of their massive barrier to entry: 100,000 monthly sessions—that's twice Mediavine's already sky-high requirements!